scaleway/serverless-examples/containers/mcp-go-server/README.md

 A lightweight Go implementation of the **Model Context Protocol (MCP)** deployed as a Scaleway Serverless Container, enabling AI agents (like OpenCode, Claude, and Cursor) to securely invoke tools over HTTP.

+The server is built on the official [MCP Go SDK](https://github.com/modelcontextprotocol/go-sdk) (`github.com/modelcontextprotocol/go-sdk/mcp`), which handles the JSON-RPC protocol lifecycle, tool schemas/validation, and the Streamable HTTP transport.

 The server exposes three tools:

 | Tool | Description |